0xDegenDeveloper/GoL2/migration/README.md

 ### Additional Functions and Storage Variables

-The following elements were added to the Cairo 1 version of the contract:
+The following elements were added in the Cairo 1 version of the contract:

 - Storage vars: